florez-carlos/plexutil/README.md

 - tv_library_preferences.json

 These files can be found here: [Config Location](#config-location) <br >
+These Preferences are set at library creation time <br >
 The files already include default preferences that can be removed/modified/added based on your needs <br >

 ---